Aberdeenshire Ice Cream Trail

 We have to start in Stonehaven at Aunty Betty’s, we can’t miss it out!
 Did someone say toppings?!
 Aunty Betty’s is a must-stop ice cream shop, located on the beach esplanade, beside the outdoor swimming pool.
 Check out (above) this one scoop waffle cone with vanilla ice cream and a few added extras (yes that’s only one scoop!)

 Nestled away in the village of St Combs is a true hidden gem, ‘Buchan’s Ices’, known only to local people.
-They may only serve vanilla but this long term family recipe dates back a good few years and is not to be missed out on the ice cream trail.
+Here you can find an array of homemade ice cream flavours, Whippy, milkshakes and other sweet treats!
+Their long-term family recipe dates back a good few years and is not to be missed out on the Aberdeenshire ice cream trail.
 (They also do a fab fish and chips if you fancy something else to accompany your ice cream).

 Peter’s Ices is situated just along the road from Buchan’s and again in a small village, this one named Cairnbulg.
 Peter’s also offers all sorts of flavours and have won many awards for their ice cream.